vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 AttributeError: "Model" object has no attribute "layer".
 If "layer" is defined in '.setup()', remember these fields are only accessible from inside 'init' or 'apply'.
 ```

-To actually initialise the parameters themselves, we pass a random key (see
-previous post on JAX psuedo-randomness) and some dummy inputs to the model's
+To initialise the parameters, we passed a PRNG key and some dummy inputs to the
-`init` function of the same shape and types as the real inputs we will use
+model's `init` function of the same shape and dtype as the inputs we will use
 later.
-In this simple case, this is simply the `x` argument in the original
+In this simple case, we just pass `x` as in the original module's
-module definition, but could be multiple arrays or other objects like keys.
+`__call__` definition, but could be multiple arrays, PyTrees, or PRNG keys.
 We
-need these input shapes in order to determine the shape of the parameters.
+need the input shapes and dtypes in order to determine the shape and dtype of
+the model parameters.

-From the `model.init` call, we get a nested `FrozenDict` holding our model
+From the `model.init` call, we get a nested `FrozenDict` holding our model's
 parameters.
-If you are familiar with PyTorch state dictionaries, the format of
+If you have seen PyTorch state dictionaries, the format of the
-the parameters is very similar: nested dictionaries with meaningful named keys,
+parameters is similar: nested dictionaries with meaningful named keys, with
-with parameter arrays as values.
-If you've read my previous blog post or read
+parameter arrays as values.
+If you've read my previous blog post or read about
-about JAX before, you will also know that this structure is a PyTree.
-Not only
+JAX before, you will know that this structure is a PyTree.
+Not only does Flax
-does Flax help developers loosely associate parameters and operations, it also
+help developers loosely associate parameters and operations, **it also helps
-helps generating said parameters based on our model definition.
+initialise model parameters based on the model definition**.

-Once we have these parameters, we can call the model using `model.apply` –
+With the parameters, we can call the model using `model.apply` – providing the
-providing the parameters and inputs:
+parameters and inputs:
 ```python
 key, x_key = jax.random.split(key)
 x = jax.random.normal(x_key, (1, 8))